berarma/new-lg4ff/README.md

 This module is not compatible with the Logitech G920 Driving Force and XBOX/PC version of the Logitech G923 (046d:c26d, 046d:c26e).
-Both wheels use the HID++ protocol and should be supported by the HID++ driver in the kernel but as of this writing the driver hasn't yet been patched to support the Logitech G923 for XBOX/PC.
+Both wheels use the HID++ protocol and are supported by the HID++ driver as of kernel 6.3.

 Reports on success or failure using this module on untested devices are welcome.